cdk-patterns/serverless/the-rds-proxy/README.md

 This is a project that has been configured with a MySQL RDS DB, an RDS Proxy, a Lambda Function to run queries and an API Gateway HTTP API to trigger the lambda function.

+A VPC is included in this project that has the RDS Subnets configured and custom security groups for allowing communication between Lambda -> Proxy -> MySQL.

 Some Useful References:

 | Author        | Link           |